peterilhardt/dsp/lessons/statistics/2-4-cohens_d.md

 print(cohend(firsts['prglngth'], others['prglngth']))
 ```

 > The difference in mean weights between first babies and others is -0.12, suggesting first babies tend to be about 2 ounces lighter than other babies on average.
-The Cohen's d for this comparison is -0.089, which is about a four times greater effect size (in magnitude) than that for the comparison of pregnancy lengths for these groups (Cohen's d = 0.029), but is still pretty small.
+The Cohen's d for this comparison is -0.089, which is about a three times greater effect size (in magnitude) than that for the comparison of pregnancy lengths for these groups (Cohen's d = 0.029), but is still pretty small.
 I think this effect size would not be considered to have practical significance.